Stability, Complexity and Data-Dependent Worst-Case Generalization Bounds: Main Theoretical Results

-The main advantage of \Cref{ass:random-trajectory-stability} is to take the expectation over the algorithm randomness.
-A natural question arises as to whether this assumption can be satisfied in practice.
-We answer this question by the following lemma, which shows that \Cref{ass:random-trajectory-stability} is implied by \Cref{def:parameter-stability}. \begin{restatable}{lemma}{StabilityLemma} Consider a fixed $K \in \mathbb{N}^\star$, $1\leq k \leq K$, and algorithms\footnote{$\mathcal{A}_k $ is an algorithm with values in $\Rd$, i.e., its output is the $k$-th iterate of the optimization algorithm.} $\mathcal{A}_k(S,U) := w_k$.
-Let $\mathcal{A}(S,U) = \wcal_{S,U} = \{\mathcal{A}_k(S,U)\}_{k=1}^K$ be an algorithm in the sense of \Cref{eq:algorithm-formulation}.
-Assume that for all $k$, $\mathcal{A}_k$ is $\delta_k$-uniformly argument-stable in the sense of \Cref{def:parameter-stability} and that the loss $\ell(w,z)$ is $L$-Lipschitz-continuous in $w$.
-Then, $\mathcal{A}$ is trajectory-stable with parameter at most $\beta_n = L\sum_{k=1}^K \delta_k$. \end{restatable} This result shows that \Cref{def:parameter-stability} implies trajectory stability, in the sense of \Cref{ass:random-trajectory-stability}.
-While uniform argument stability differs from the classical notion of algorithmic stability, it can be noted that many stability-based studies rely on a Lipschitz assumption and prove uniform argument stability to derive algorithmic stability parameters \cite{hardt2016train}, as noted by \cite{bassily_stability_2020}.
-Therefore, we see that the conditions of \Cref{lemma:euclidean-stability-implies-our-stability} can be satisfied in numerous cases, such as optimization of convex, smooth, and Lipschitz continuous functions \cite{hardt2016train}.
-Under these conditions, it is obtained that the stability parameter is of order $\beta_k = \mathcal{O}(k / n)$, hence, yielding random trajectory stability with a parameter of order $\mathcal{O}(T^2 / n)$, in the worst case.
-In the appendix, we present a corollary to Lemma~\ref{lemma:euclidean-stability-implies-our-stability} showing that projected SGD on a non-convex problem is $\mathcal{O}(1/n)$-trajectory-stable.
+In the context of \Cref{example:trajectory}, this result shows that \Cref{def:parameter-stability} implies random set stability.
+It can be noted that many stability-based studies rely on a Lipschitz assumption and prove uniform argument stability to derive algorithmic stability parameters \citep{hardt2016train}, as noted by \citet{bassily_stability_2020}.
+Therefore, we see that the conditions of Lemma \ref{lemma:euclidean-stability-implies-our-stability} can be satisfied in numerous cases, such as optimization of convex, smooth, and Lipschitz continuous functions \citep{hardt2016train}.
+Under these conditions, it is obtained that the stability parameter is of order $\delta_k = \mathcal{O}(k / n)$, hence, yielding random set stability with a parameter of order $\mathcal{O}(T^2 / n)$, in the worst case.